AFriemann/cph/readme.md

 - windows and osx compatibility
 - qt version
 - enhance key algorithm?
-- config file and wizard?
 - variable clipboard timeout
 - more input strings?
+- config file and wizard?

 Similar Projects
 ================

-- The wonderful [PwdHash](https://www.pwdhash.com/) used in several browser plugins
+- [PwdHash](https://www.pwdhash.com/) used in several browser plugins

 Changelog
 =========

+##### v1.5.1
+- can now be compiled with or without gtk support
+- removed getpass usage (manually disabling output now)
+- changed extended alphabet to baseE91 and default to base64

 ##### v1.4.1
 - removed clipboard handling from command line to make way for X free version